SODALIS SENIOR LIVING – VISITATION POLICY

 Require staff with symptoms of COVID‐19 to report sick by phone or other virtual method consistent with facility policy.
 Staff must not enter the facility until they meet the current CDC Guidance Risk Assessment at: https://www.cdc.gov/coronavirus/2019-ncov/hcp/guidance‐risk‐assesment‐hcp.html

 If a staff member has a confirmed case of COVID‐19 they must not enter the facility until they meet the current CDC return to work criteria.
 (Go to link listed above)

-Staff must always wear a facemask while inside the facility at all times in Florida and Georgia.
-At this time Texas is face mask free unless there’s an outbreak or deemed otherwise by Local/State mandate.
-Staff should not use cloth face coverings while inside the facility.
-The CDC does not consider cloth face coverings to be PPE, nor adequate to prevent the spread of COVID‐19.
+In Georgia staff must always wear a facemask while inside the facility at all times.
+At this time Texas and Florida do not require the use of face masks unless there’s an outbreak or deemed otherwise by Local/State mandate.
+The CDC does not consider cloth face coverings to be PPE, nor adequate to prevent the spread of COVID‐19 and should not be used by staff.
 Develop a staffing contingency plan to implement if a significant number of staff are unavailable to work.
 Enforce sick leave policies for ill staff and health care providers.

 If a staff member has a confirmed case of COVID‐19 they must not enter the facility until they meet the current CDC return to work criteria.
 Use this link‐ Guidance‐Risk Assessment.

 Per CDC guidance, asymptomatic staff who have higher risk of exposure do may not need to be restricted from work.

 Guidance‐Risk Assessment and CDC Strategies to Mitigate Healthcare Personnel

 Staffing Shortages recommendations for Healthcare Personnel During the COVID‐19

 Pandemic for possible exceptions and additional information.